What is the Trans-Pacific Partnership Agreement?

 How Important are the TPP Countries for U.S. Exports and Jobs?

-- The current TPP countries combined represent the largest market for U.S. goods and services exports in the world.
-Forty-five percent of U.S. goods exports went to TPP countries in 2012.
+- In 2013, the United States exported about $700 billion in goods and $178 billion in services to the current TPP countries.
+Combined, the TPP countries represent the largest market for U.S. goods and services exports in the world.
+Forty-four percent of U.S. goods exports went to TPP countries in 2013.

-- The United States exported about $598.3 billion worth of goods in 2012 and $110.8 billion worth of services in 2011 to the six TPP countries that are current FTA partners – Australia, Canada, Chile, Mexico, Peru and Singapore.
+- The United States exported about $612.1 billion worth of goods and $127.3 billion worth of services in 2013 to the six TPP countries that are current FTA partners – Australia, Canada, Chile, Mexico, Peru and Singapore.

 - The TPP will open new markets for the United States with five countries that are not current FTA partners – Brunei, Japan, Malaysia, New Zealand and Vietnam.
-The United States exported $90.8 billion in goods in 2012 and $49.1 billion in services in 2011 to these “new FTA” TPP countries.
+The United States exported $87.0 billion in goods and $51.1 billion in services in 2013 to these “new FTA” TPP countries.

-- Companies headquartered in TPP countries have invested nearly $600 billion in the United States and employ more than 1.5 million Americans.
+- Companies headquartered in TPP countries have invested more than $660 billion in the United States and employ more than 1.6 million Americans.

 For more detailed information on the TPP and the issues being negotiated, visit USTR’s TPP website at: http://www.ustr.gov/tpp.